dergigi/dergigi.github.io/bitcoin/resources.md

 #### Money

 In stark contrast to our current economic system, Bitcoin does not offer the possibility of inflating the monetary base.
+Understanding money, and especially *sound* money, is paramount to understanding the value proposition and ultimate impact of Bitcoin.

 <ul class="books">
 {% include book.html name="ethics-of-money-production" %}